Lidi Lisboa

-Personal life
+Early life

-The actress was raised by her great-grandparents, on a farm in the small town of Guaíra, in the interior of Paraná.
-The actress's mother became pregnant when she was only thirteen years old, and was forced to leave her daughter at the age of four to try to find work in São Paulo.
-The actress also never met her father.
+Lisboa was raised by her great-grandparents, on a farm in the small town of Guaíra, in the interior of Paraná.
+Her mother became pregnant when she was only thirteen years old, and was forced to leave Lisboa at age four to find work in São Paulo.
+She also never met her father.
 She revealed that in her childhood she liked to swim in rivers, climb trees and play with pigs and chickens.

 Her life began to change at age 8, when her mother picked her up to live with her in São Paulo.
-At the age of 12, the actress began studying theater at school, deciding on the profession of actress.
-The actress had her first chance in the profession at the age of 15, when she passed an audition to act in the soap opera Um Anjo Caiu do Céu, but revealed that she could not do the soap opera because the childhood and adolescence court considered the role inappropriate for her age. her, which left her extremely frustrated, but she didn't give up on her dream of being an actress.
+At 12, Lisboa began studying theater at school, deciding on the profession of actress.
+She had her first chance in the profession at 15, when was cast in the soap opera Um Anjo Caiu do Céu, but revealed that she could not do the soap opera because the childhood and adolescence court considered the role inappropriate for her age.

-In 2001, she was approved in an audition by TV Globo to make the soap opera A Padroeira.
-Even still a minor, the role was approved by the juvenile court.
-Because of her role, she moved to Rio de Janeiro.
-With the end of the soap opera, his contract with Globo was not renewed.
-She lived alone in Rio de Janeiro and had no way to support herself - the financial help of her mother, the plastic artist Lídia Lisboa, was insufficient to keep her in the city, until another job came along.
-With no other alternative, she returned to live with her mother in São Paulo.

-When she turned eighteen, she got a job as a bartender at a nightclub in São Paulo.
-From then on, due to fights with her mother, she left home and began to live alone in São Paulo.
-To supplement her income, she also worked as a waitress, nanny and cleaning lady.
-The actress only managed to return to Globo in 2004, but was always without a work contract for more than a year, between comings and goings to soap operas, she also made some appearances in cinema and theater.
-Her career only took off in 2016, when she signed a contract with Rede Record, and since then she hasn't stopped making soap operas.